Joseph Campbell, mythologist and philosopher, wrote,

 SOLYANKA [pronounced Sahlahnka] aka HANGOVER SOUP

 Partying continues well into the day after a Russian/Latvian wedding.
 A thick hearty soup of salty, cured meats and sausages is usually on the menu after a night of drinking.
-It hits the spot with its’ rich meaty stock, briny pickles and vegetables, garnished with sour cream.
+It hits the spot with its rich meaty stock, briny pickles and vegetables, garnished with sour cream.
 Although there is a vegetarian form, meat solyanka is more common.
-I fell hard for it’s delicious taste at Jumurda Manor.
+I fell hard for this delicious taste at Jumurda Manor.
 Anna and I made a version in her London kitchen.
 The key is a lot of sour and salt in a rich broth.
 Ingredient proportions are flexible.
 Rice can be substituted for potatoes.
 This is an “everything but the kitchen sink” kind of soup.
 It tastes so much better than you think it will!

 MAKING THE BROTH

 In a saucepan, cover broth ingredients with water.
 Boil uncovered over medium heat for 30 minutes.
 Take out onion and discard.
 Continue boiling until the meat is cooked through, about 1.5-2 hours.
 Add additional water to keep meat covered and to build up broth.
 When meat is tender, take out to cool slightly.
 Skim fat off top of broth.

 Cut cooled beef, sausage and ham into julienne strips.
 Cube some potato.
 Place in broth to simmer.

 Chop ½ onion and sauté in olive oil.
 Add julienned carrots and ¼ cup [or more] tomato paste.
 Continue sautéing for a few minutes then add all of this to stock.

 Place sliced meat in skillet to warm slightly.
 Then add to stock.